-Prerequisite(s): BIOL& 241 with a C or higher.
+BIOL& 241 with a C or higher.

-BIOL& 260 Microbiology
+BIOL& 260 MICROBIOLOGY

-Exploration of microbial world with a focus on medical microbiology for students in the health field.
+MICROBIOLOGY 5 CR Exploration of microbial world with a focus on medical microbiology for students in the health field.
 Areas of study include classification of microbes, life cycle, metabolism, control, and common infectious diseases of the human body.
 Laboratory component will demonstrate procedures to identify and control microbes.

-Prerequisite(s): Completion of BIOL& 160 and CHEM& 121 or CHEM 161 with a C or higher.
+BIOL& 160 and CHEM& 121 with a C or higher.